The Product Development Process | MAKO Design + Invent

 • Employing artificial intelligence to better understand trends happening in that market

-• Develop online surveys or focus groups
+• Developing online surveys or leveraging focus groups

-• Launch a crowdfunding campaign
+• Launching a crowdfunding campaign

-• Curate a soft launch marketing strategy
+• Curating a soft launch marketing strategy

-• Networking events
+• Attending networking events

-Research for product development design
+Research for 7 Stages in product development process

 Stage 3: Planning

 Additionally, you can bring back earlier sketches and add details.
 For example, an elevated phone sketch may include finer details such as predicted dimensions and notes about material finishings.
 This is incredibly important to add as you can start forming an idea regarding retail prices and categorization.
-You can form deeper questions such as “Will my product be a sustainable invention?” or “Will my product need sensitive formulas?”
-Remember to also keep in mind what your packaging and labels will need and look like as well.

 Planning A Road Map Is Apart Of The Product Development Planning Phase